 Pursuant to item 5.4.1, para.
 2 of the Code, the Supervisory Board has specified the following concrete objectives pertaining to its composition and its competence profile for the overall board and it has incorporated them into the rules of procedure for the Supervisory Board.
-These objectives the company's specific circumstances and take account of its international activities, potential conflicts of interest, the number of independent Supervisory Board members in line with item 5.4.2 of the Code.
-A yet to-be-specified age limit and length of tenure with the company for Supervisory Board members have been put in place, as well as a provision for women to be appropriately represented within the company:
+Taking into account the company-specific situation of the company's international activities, potential conflicts of interest, the number of independent Supervisory Board members within the meaning of section 5.4.2 of the Code, an age limit and length of service for Supervisory Board members as well as diversity and, in particular, to consider appropriate participation of women.

-The goals for composition and the competence profile that the Supervisory Board seeks to fulfill also represent the diversity of Manz AG with relation to Article 289f (2) no. 6 of the HGB, which has been pursued regarding the composition of the Supervisory Board.
-The goal of this concept is to facilitate a good understanding of organizational and business-related circumstances at the Manz Group through a diverse range of expertise and viewpoints among its Supervisory Board members.
-Diversity should generally allow members to ask constructive questions regarding the Managing Board's decisions and allow it to be open to innovative ideas, since it counteracts uniform thinking among members, so-called "groupthinking."
-By doing so, it should lead to effective control and attentive advising of the company's general management.
+The goals for composition and the competence profile that the Supervisory Board seeks to fulfill also represent the diversity of Manz AG within the meaning of section 289f (2)6 HGB that has been pursued regarding the composition of the Supervisory Board.
+The goal of this concept is to facilitate sound understanding of organizational and business-related circumstances at the Manz Group through a wide range of expertise and viewpoints among Supervisory Board members.
+Diversity should generally enable members to ask constructive questions regarding the Managing Board's decisions, allowing it to be open to innovative ideas, since it counteracts so-called "group thinking" among members.
+By doing so, diversity is intended to lead to effective control and attentive advisement of the company's general management.